mhallerud/multiplex_wormhole/docs/1_BatchPrimerDesign.md

 These default settings follow Eriksson et al. 2020 and are intended for amplifying DNA for SNP-based genotyping assays of wildlife from degraded samples (specifically, noninvasive genetic samples such as scats).
 Specifically, some of the important defaults include:

-Illumina Nextera adapters are included
+Illumina Nextera i5 and i7 adapters are added to 5'ends of output primers
 - SEQUENCE_OVERHANG_LEFT=tcgtcggcagcgtcagatgtgtataagagacag
 - SEQUENCE_OVERHANG_RIGHT=gtctcgtgggctcggagatgtgtataagagacag
 Primer annealing temp is 52 Celsius